Serenity Head Spa

 Massage Etiquette Basics to Always Keep in Mind

-Let’s go over some key etiquette rules that apply in every professional massage setting:
+Let’s go over some key massage etiquette rules that apply in every professional massage setting:

 – Be clean and freshly showered.